 The general fuel levy and Road Accident Fund levy are partially refunded.
 Refunds are administered through the VAT system.
-The biodiesel fuel concession refund percentage to producers in agriculture, mining and forestry increased from 38,8 per cent of the general fuel levy to 40 per cent, from 6 April 2005.
-The actual concession increased from 36,86 cent to 40,00 cent per litre.
-From 2008, the biodiesel fuel tax concession increased from 40 per cent to 50 per cent.
+The biodiesel fuel concession refund percentage to producers in agriculture, mining and forestry increased from 38,8% of the general fuel levy to 40%, effective from 6 April 2005.
+The actual concession increased from 36,86 cents per litre to 40,00 cents per litre.
+From 2008, the biodiesel fuel tax concession increased from 40% to 50%.